+See "General Prerequisites" on page 37.
 To change the auditing configuration, you must have the Write right to the Audit Policy property of the Audit File object associated with the container you want to audit.
 If audit passwords are enabled at the server and you have logged in with the correct password, AUDITCON will also permit you to change the audit configuration.
 If the audit file is configured for level 2 passwords, and you don't have NDS access, then you must have the level 2 password to modify the auditing configuration.
 If you've logged in with a level 1 password, AUDITCON prompts for the level 2 password after each operation.
-See "Controlling Access to Online Audit Data" on page 19 for information on password levels.
+See "Controlling Access to Online Audit Data" on page 27 for information on password levels.

-Determine what actions you want to perform (for example, which events to audit, how large you want the audit file to be) before you run AUDITCON.
+☐ Determine what actions you want to perform (for example, which events to audit, how large you want the audit file to be) before you run AUDITCON.

-Choose "Auditing Configuration" from the "Available audit 1. options" menu (1101).
+1 Choose Auditing Configuration from the Available audit options menu (1101).

 AUDITCON displays menu 1497, 1498, or 1499, which list more configuration options, depending on the setting of the ALLOW AUDIT PASSWORDS option and whether you have sufficient rights to the Audit File object.
-See "Getting Started" on page 143 for the definition of sufficient rights.
+See "Getting Started" on page 137 for the definition of sufficient rights.

-Table 5-2 summarizes the algorithm AUDITCON uses to determine which menu it will display, based on the above two variables.
+Table 14 on page 150 summarizes the algorithm AUDITCON uses to determine which menu it will display, based on the above two variables.

-Table 5-2 Container Audit Configuration Menu Selection
+Table 14 Container Audit Configuration Menu Selection